This new offer has a few hoops to jump through to get the full £150.

-The Co-operative Bank has brought bank its refer-a-friend switching deal, though there are a few more requirements this time around.
+The Co-operative Bank has brought bank its switching deal, but you no longer need to be referred – though there are a few more requirements this time around.
 Here’s how it works.

 How much can you get for switching to Co-op Bank?